 Create notification channels

-Design a Live Notification
+Design the Live Notification

 .setContentText("It's working...")